infrae/fcrepo/src/fcrepo/README.txt

   >>> o = client.getObject(pid)
   Traceback (most recent call last):
   ...
-  FedoraConnectionException: ...no path in db registry for [foo:...]
+  FedoraConnectionException: ...HTTP code=404, Reason=Not Found...

 Note that in most cases you don't want to delete an object.
 It's better to set the state of the object to `deleted`.
 More about this in the next section.